Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-azuresql/README.md

 ```
 ## Duplicate event handling

-The solution currently does not perform event deduplication.
-As there is a unique ID on the eventId field in Azure SQL Database, the solution is only suitable when the upstream event generation pipeline up to Event Hubs has at-most once delivery guarantees (i.e. fire and forget message delivery, where messages are not redelivered even if the Event Hub does not acknowledge reception).
+The solution currently does not perform event de-duplication in-flight.

 ## Solution customization